 The measurements are completely automated, requiring the user only to drag and drop the TIFF file into the web-based software interface.
 A detailed report is created.

-Gantry Starshot must be a TIFF file and contain the starshot within the file name.
+Gantry Starshot must be a TIFF file and contain the "starshot" within the file name.
 This test requires either 16 bit grayscale or 48 bit RGB (16 bits per channel) TIFF images.
-The minimum beam width is 4mm as determined by the resolution in the file.
+The recommended beam width is 4 mm or larger as determined by the resolution in the file, however the analysis will attempt to process beams as small as 1 mm.
 The tiff file must include accurate XResolution and YResolution tags and a valid ResolutionUnit tag.

 When imaging QA tests are added to templates an upload control will appear in the scheduled QA's data entry screen allowing the user to upload images for automated analysis.